-We are building a new, more equitable way of evaluating and publishing scholarly work.
+We are building a new, more equitable way of sharing and evaluating scholarly work.
 We build community.
 We co-create knowledge.
 We create equity.

-PREreview creates equity within traditional scholarly peer review by providing concrete opportunities for traditionally marginalized research communities to get involved, train, connect, and be recognized for their contributions to scholarship.
+PREreview creates equity within traditional scholarly peer review by providing concrete opportunities for traditionally marginalized research communities to get involved, train, connect, and be valued and recognized for their contributions to knowledge, generally through open, peer review of preprints and other early research outputs.

-Since peer review is conducted by people and thus is naturally subject to influence by the biases of people, we address biases at the start of the peer review process.
+Since peer review is conducted by people and thus is naturally subject to be influenced by personal beliefs and assumptions, we address biases at the start of the peer review process.
 In traditional peer review, people often replicate power structures that reinforce the disenfranchisement and exclusion of individuals, groups of individuals, as well as entire nations.

 Below is our attempt to communicate clearly how we commit ourselves to these values by forging them into the way we work.